Perseus1237/oci-pool-controller/README.md

 security-fix commitment is made unless separately agreed in writing.
 This code can permanently terminate instances.
 Read [DISCLAIMER.md](DISCLAIMER.md) and [NOTICE.md](NOTICE.md) before use or distribution.

-This draft is based on **0.12.0-rc.1**, a review and staging sample, not a production-qualified release.
-This revision introduces generic naming and `workerType` profile metadata; scaling and retirement safeguards are retained.
-The image, signed transport, IAM, networking and real worker runtime require an operator staging canary.
-Packaging does not deploy resources or authorize cloud spending.

 ## Start here